scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

     ak.behavior[np.equal, "point", "point"] = point_equal

-The above should be read as "override ``np.equal`` for cases in which both arguments are ``"point"``."
+The above should be read as "override :data`np.equal` for cases in which both arguments are ``"point"``."

 .. code-block:: python